timhuisman/css-social-media-buttons/README.md

 **v.1.2.2**

-- Updated `foursquare` button: changed background-color and replaced the icon with its official (fav)icon: the green ball with white trail.
+- [**!important] Updated `foursquare` button: changed background-color and replaced the icon with its official (fav)icon: the green ball with white trail.

 **v.1.2.1**